-We supported youth participation in the Asia Pacific meeting on Low Carbon Action in Hangzhou, China this month, by contributing funding towards travel expenses.
+We supported youth participation in the Asia Pacific meeting on Low Carbon Action in Hangzhou, China in 2019, by contributing funding towards travel expenses.
 The theme of the meeting was ‘achieving zero carbon through education’.

 The attendees were James Young-Drew and Anya Bukholt-Payne, accompanied by Betsan Martin, Director of Response Trust.
 All are involved with climate responsibility and will be supporting submissions on New Zealand’s Zero Carbon Bill in the coming weeks.
 The meeting was an excellent opportunity for them to share their own experiences, expand their networks and learn from others.

 “The Hangzhou conference highlighted the importance of globalised thinking and collaborative education in order to achieve the Sustainable Development Goals and drive low carbon action,” said James.
 “We were exposed to educational case studies from across the Asia Pacific region and learnt many valuable lessons that could be applied to Aotearoa New Zealand.”

 “Equally, there was considerable international interest in what we are

 doing, and the possibility of our organisations and programmes working together

 At the meeting, Anya gave a presentation, showcasing the recent Climate Change Leadership Conferences held across the country, and the development of educational climate change resources for high schools.
 These conferences, aimed specifically at young people, were supported by the National Commission earlier this year.